• Recipe Index

 Instructions

+2. Saute the vegetables.
 Heat the butter in a large pot over medium-high heat.
-Add the leeks and celery.
-Cook, stirring occasionally for 10 minutes.
-Add the thyme, salt, and garlic, and cook for another couple of minutes.
+Add the leeks, celery, and salt.
+Cook, stirring occasionally, for about 10 minutes or until the vegetables are softened.
+Add the thyme and garlic, and cook for another couple of minutes.

-Add the rice to the pan, stirring to coat it in the butter.
-Don’t walk away and let it stick to the pan.
+3. Simmer the soup.
 Pour in the broth, then add the potatoes.
-Turn up the heat and bring the soup to a simmer.
-Cook about 20 minutes, partially covered.
+Turn up the heat and bring the soup to a boil.
+Reduce the heat to a simmer and cook for about 20 minutes, partially covered, until the potatoes are very tender.

 Notes

-If you don't have or don't like smoked paprika, use sweet paprika.
+If you don' have smoked paprika, try using sweet paprika instead.

 • Prep Time: 25 minutes